Police search for duo caught on camera targeting tourist in Miami Beach

 MIAMI BEACH, FLA.
 (WSVN) - Police are asking for the public’s help in identifying a man and a woman who worked together to rob a tourist in Miami Beach.

+Another camera showed the male subject closely following the woman into the alleyway, and that’s when, Kaczorowska said, he made his move.

+“Once I just got to the alley, someone attacked me from behind,” said Kaczorowska.

-Officials said he knocked her to the ground while his female companion served as lookout.
+Officials said the assailant knocked Kaczorowska to the ground while his female companion served as lookout.

+“I was unaware of what was happening because it was so fast.
+It was dark.
+It was also around 3 a.m.,” said Kaczorowska.

-The victim told authorities he struck her multiple times before fleeing the scene with her cellphone, ID and $20 in cash.
+The victim told police he struck her multiple times before fleeing the scene with her cellphone, ID and $20 in cash.

 The man was caught on camera running from the scene shortly after.